 There are criminal acts in here.
 There’s a shootout leading to the death of an assailant.
 There’s the continued reference even from the first pages of Evan Strome, one of Lazar’s top ‘beards’.
 He placed bets on behalf of Lazar so the bookmakers wouldn’t know it was really Lazar betting.

-Strome who held the key to what could rip apart Lazar’s family in the present day.
+Strome held the key to what could rip apart Lazar’s family in the present day.
 If the truth of what happened to Strome comes out it could destroy everything.
-In the very final chapters we find out what happened to Evan Strome, The exact details, the who did what are again left slighty hanging for the readers to almost figure out and conclude on their own, but the fate of Strome remains the same.
+In the very final chapters, we find out what happened to Evan Strome, The exact details, the who did what are again left slightly hanging for the readers to almost figure out and conclude on their own, but the fate of Strome remains the same.

 This is not the first time Kalich has used the character David Lazar.
 He appeared in his earlier novel, a bestseller called The Handicapper, which reveals the ins and outs of basketball betting and where Leslie, a woman he was obsessed with for many years, and best friend Solomon also make an appearance.